thesephist/oak/README.md

     10 |> add(20) |> add(3) // 33
     ```

-Magnolia uses one main construct for control flow -- the `if` match expression.
-Unlike a traditional `if` expression, which can only test for truthy and falsy values, Magnolia's `if` acts like a sophisticated switch-case, comparing values until the right match is reached.
+Oak uses one main construct for control flow -- the `if` match expression.
+Unlike a traditional `if` expression, which can only test for truthy and falsy values, Oak's `if` acts like a sophisticated switch-case, comparing values until the right match is reached.

 ```js
 fn pluralize(word, count) if count {